 Wynwood Walls is a street art museum, the city’s first, which opened in 2009.
 It is a respected endeavor known worldwide as one of the foremost urban revitalization projects.

 This cultural institution is the home of many vibrant murals.
-From pieces by Kenny Scharf to Shepard Fairey, talented artists have decorated the walls here with beautiful paintings that leave bystanders wonderstruck.
-Over 35,000 square feet of walls are covered with street art found at Wynwood, which leaves a lot of art for visitors to see.
+From pieces by Kenny Scharf to Shepard Fairey, talented artists have decorated the walls with beautiful paintings that leave bystanders wonderstruck.
+Over 35,000 square feet of walls are covered with street art found at Wynwood, leaving many art for visitors to see.

 See Related: Do You Need a Rental Car in Miami?